kamicavi/plusplus/_challenges/make-me-happy.md

 header:
   teaser: /assets/images/basic.png
 ---
 Use Scratch to make an AI which recognises if you’re being nice or nasty.
 Then make a picture of a person smile or frown in response.
-Teach a computer to recognise compliments and insults
+Teach a computer to recognise compliments and insults.

 ## Resources
 Worksheet for Scratch <a href="https://github.com/IBM/taxinomitis-docs/blob/master/project-worksheets/pdf/worksheet-makemehappy.pdf" rel="noopener">https://github.com/IBM/taxinomitis-docs/blob/master/project-worksheets/pdf/worksheet-makemehappy.pdf</a>